-Our Board has approved the Red Herring Prospectus through its resolution dated February 21, 2025 and the Prospectus through its resolution dated March 5, 2025.
+Our Board has approved this Red Herring Prospectus through its resolution dated February 21, 2025

 IN-PRINCIPLE LISTING APPROVALS

 We have received In-Principle Approval from National Stock Exchange of India Limited vide their letter dated January 28, 2025 to use the name of National Stock Exchange of India Limited in this Offer Documents for listing of our Equity Shares on EMERGE Platform of NSE.
 National Stock Exchange of India Limited is the Designated Stock Exchange.